hupiat/go-bobby/README.md

 # go-bobby

-[POST-MORTEM --> never been distributed :'(]
+(Completely refactoring)

-Go Bobby ! is a head breaker mobile game for iOS
+Go Bobby ! is an action / head breaker mobile game

 Slide to find your way between blocks